kaisermann/visc/README.md

 	states.forEach(function(state, i)
 	{
 		if(state.onScreen)
-			console.log("Hey, you are very thin but I can still see you!");
+			console.log("Hey, you are very thin, but I can still see you!");
 	});
 });
 ````